mikaelbr/writings/js-syntax-series/function-arguments.md

 // TypeError: arguments.filter is not a function
 ```

-We have to convert `arguments` into an array.
-We can do this in one easy step,
+We have to convert `arguments` into an array by using a function defined on the
-by using `Array.from`:
+`Array` type object, `Array.from`:

 ```js
 function logEven(/* no explicit parameters */) {